Maghwyn/ecc_vm_settings/README.md

 - Admin user name : admin
 - Admin user pwd : admin

-Note : You can change the passwords of users with `passwd <user>`, a prompt will ask for a password confirm then a new password
+Note : You can change the passwords of users with `passwd <user>`, a prompt will ask for a password confirm then a new password.
 ________

 ## Sudo Privilege